-VNC (Virtual Network Computing) is a graphical desktop sharing system that can be used to control a remote computer.
-VNC transmits mouse and keyboard events from one node to another on a network and updates the graphical screen on the other end of the network.
-Vnc is platform independent.
-VNC makes use of RFB (Remote Frame Buffer) protocol.
+VNC (Virtual Network Computing) is a graphical desktop-sharing system that can be used to control a remote computer.
+It transmits mouse and keyboard events from one node to another on a network and updates the graphical screen on the other end of the network.
+Virtual Network Computing is platform-independent.
+This server makes use of the RFB (Remote Frame Buffer) protocol.

-VNC server listens to the incoming connections from client.
-VNC can be used to work on the gui of your vps.
+This server listens to the incoming connections from the client.
+VNC can be used to work on the GUI of your VPS.

 Please note that Veeble servers have VNC pre-installed.

-1. First check whether vncserver is installed in the server.
+1. First check whether vncserver is installed on the server.

 yum list vnc-server.

 If not, you can install the package using yum install vnc-server.

 Type the ” vncpasswd ” command in the shell.
 This prompts you to enter the password.
 You can use a strong password.
 By default, this is saved in /root/.vnc/passwd

 3. Open the file /etc/sysconfig/vncservers to set up in session.